affinidi/affinidi-core-sdk/sdk/browser/README.md

 # Affinity SDK for browser

+> :warning: **WARNING:**
+> Please be advised that the Affinidi SDK is deprecated and will no longer receive future updates.
+We have initiated this transition to streamline our development efforts and enhance the efficiency of our systems.

 > WARNING **Action required from you**
 > Update your services to use Affinidi SDK v6.0.4 or above.
 > Note please pay attention to the changelog while upgrading the version of SDK as some methods may be changed or deprecated.